 Nurse practitioner licensing in North Carolina is regulated by the Joint Subcommittee of the Medical Board and the Board of Nursing.
 To become a nurse practitioner in North Carolina, applicants must complete several steps that include:

 Applicants also need to submit a $25 application fee.
 Since NPs work under physician approval, they also can register physicians on a volunteer or non-volunteer basis, for which there are additional fees.
 The primary supervisory physician also needs to sign the NP identification application document.

 The requirements needed for admission into online NPs schools in North Carolina will vary.
 However, many of these requirements are similar in focus, giving admissions officials the opportunity to learn more about a student and form a picture about their aptitude for success.
 Schools also can have cut-off deadlines for admission into graduate studies as well as into graduate-level nursing programs, so it will be best to research these ahead of times.
 Some of the common admission steps for MSN programs in North Carolina are listed below.

 In many cases, an application for advanced nursing studies can be submitted online, although a printed and mailed application also may be acceptable.
 An application fee is typically required to help process an application, but this fee can vary from school to school.
-An RN license is needed for applicants applying for the online nursing programs at East Carolina University, Duke University Medical Center, and Gardner-Webb University.
+An RN license is needed for applicants applying for the online nursing programs at East Carolina University and Duke University Medical Center.
 Other online programs that are nationally based may have different standards regarding prior RN licensure.